-Charts 6 and 7 show an approximate projection of how the deficits of the DBS and PB Classic sections against the technical provisions have varied since the valuation date.
+Charts 6 and 7 show an approximate projection of how the deficits of the DBS (against the technical provisions) and PB Classic (against the technical provisions and security basis) have varied since the valuation date.

-Chart 6: Projection of DBS ongoing funding deficit
+Chart 6: Projection of DBS ongoing funding surplus/(deficit)

-Chart 7: Projection of PB Classic ongoing funding deficit
+Chart 7: Projection of PB Classic ongoing funding and security basis surplus/(deficit)

-It can be seen that the position improved during 2017, leading to deficits at 10 March 2018 of:
+It can be seen that the position worsened and then improved during 2020, leading to the following estimated positions against the technical provisions at 11 March 2021 of:

-- £12m in DBS; and - £6m in PB Classic.
+- a surplus of £6m in DBS; and - a deficit of £2m in PB Classic.